Setting up and managing a payroll in Peru

 These initial processes can take weeks or months to finish, which could significantly stall your expansion progress.

-Alternatively, New Horizons’ outsourcing can streamline your entire hiring and payroll process, facilitating your Peruvian expansion and ensuring you are fully prepared to grow your business successfully.
+Alternatively, Horizons’ outsourcing can streamline your entire hiring and payroll process, facilitating your Peruvian expansion and ensuring you are fully prepared to grow your business successfully.
 Our employer or record service means that you can even benefit from our solutions if you have not registered a legal entity in Peru, utilizing our Peruvian subsidiary to act as employer of record for your employees.